Cuirass: Japanese cuirass

 Cuirasses were manufactured in Japan as early as the 4th century.
 Tankō, worn by foot soldiers, and keikō, worn by horsemen, were both pre-samurai types of early Japanese cuirass constructed from iron plates connected by leather thongs.
-During the Heian period (794 to 1185), Japanese armourers started to use leather as a material and lacquer for weatherproofing.
+During the Heian period (794–1185), Japanese armourers started to use leather as a material and lacquer for weatherproofing.

 By the end of the Heian period, the Japanese cuirass had arrived at the shape recognized as part of iconic samurai armour.
-Scales of iron and leather, bound together by silk lace, were used to construct samurai armours.
+Scales of iron and leather, bound together by silk lace, were used to construct samurai armour.
 The introduction of firearms to Japan in 1543 resulted in the development of a cuirass constructed of solid iron plates.
-The use of the samurai cuirass lasted until the 1860s when a national army using conventional uniforms was established.
-Samurai armour (and cuirasses) were last used in 1877 during the Satsuma rebellion.
+The use of the samurai cuirass lasted until the 1860s, when the national army using conventional uniforms and weapons was established.
+Samurai armour was last worn into battle during the Satsuma Rebellion (1877).